Spectral scheme for an energetic Fokker-Planck equation with $\kappa$-distribution steady states: Numerical simulations

-Naturally, increasing the domain via $v_{max}$, the number of grid points $N_v$ or the truncation index $N_{RC/GS}$ shrinks the error, but also increases the simulation time.
-Let us investigate now whether our spectral schemes have an advantage with respect to standard difference methods.
-To compare the simulation times of the three different methods, we performed several simulations for three different sets ($S_1,\,S_2,\,S_3$) of parameters, summarized in Table \ref{tab_para}, and three different instants $t_\star=0.2;\,\, 2;\,\,10$.
-We then collected in Tables \ref{tab_t02}-\ref{tab_t10} the obtained errors (with respect to the reference solution) in mass, denoted by ${\EuFrak{E}_m}$, the overall error $||f_{ref}(t_\star,\cdot)-f_{num}(t_\star,\cdot)||_{L^2_v}$ denoted simply by ${\EuFrak{E}_f}$, as well as the computational times.
-One observes that for short times ($t_\star = 0.2$) the $DF$-scheme is clearly the most advantageous method for both $\kappa$-values.
-For intermediate times ($t_\star = 2$) the $GS$-scheme starts to be competitive with respect to the $FD$-scheme, the $RC$-scheme still being behind in efficiency.
-In long-time regimes ($t_\star =10$ and larger times) the $RC$- and the $GS$-spectral methods clearly take the overhand.\\
+Having proven the convergence of both of our spectral schemes, let us come back now again to the comparison of our spectral methods with the standard finite-difference scheme, in particular let us investigate whether the spectral schemes have an advantage with respect to standard finite-difference methods.
+Naturally, increasing the truncation domain via $v_{\mathrm{max}}$, the number of grid points $N_v$ or the truncation index $N_{RC/GS}$ shrinks the error, but also increases the simulation time.
+To compare the computational times of the three different methods, we performed several simulations for different sets of parameters, fixing a large final time $t_\star=10$.
+In Table \ref{tab_t10} we collect the errors obtained (with respect to the manufactured exact solution of \eqref{forced}) in mass, indicated by ${\EuFrak{E}_m}$, the total error $||f_{\mathrm{ex}}(t_\star,\cdot)-f_{\mathrm{num}}(t_\star,\cdot)||_{L^2_v}$ indicated simply by ${\EuFrak{E}_f}$, as well as the computation times.
+One observes that in long-time regimes, the $RC$- and the $GS$-spectral methods clearly take the overhand over standard {\it FD}-methods.
+At shorter times however, the most advantageous method for both $\kappa$-values remains the ${\it FD}$-scheme, due to the fact that, in the initial layer the spectral schemes require (in order to be precise) many expansion terms, leading thus to longer simulation times.

-Let us finish our comparison studies, by investigating some physical resp. mathematical properties of our spectral solutions.
-Firstly, let us remark that both spectral schemes preserve the mass equally accurate for all sets of parameters, a property that comes from our mass-computation procedure, synthesized here.
-Integrating the spectral expansions over the velocity space, yields
+Let us finish our comparison studies, by investigating some physical and mathematical properties of our spectral solutions.
+Firstly, let us remark that the mass computation is very precise (machine accuracy) with the {\it FD}-scheme for large $\kappa$-values, which comes from the fact that we have a more concentrated distribution function (close to a Maxwellian), such that no mass is lost when truncating the domain.
+Compare this with the conservation of mass property of the {\it FD}-scheme for small $\kappa=3$ (see Fig. \ref{INIT}).
+The spectral schemes preserve the mass equally accurately for all sets of parameters, a property that comes from our mass-computation procedure, synthesized here.
+The mass is computed by integrating the spectral expansions over the velocity space, {\it i.e.} ${\mathfrak n}=\langle f \rangle$, with

 where we recall firstly that

 and secondly

 which, for $\kappa=3$ and with \eqref{expi}, yields